Mentoring school leavers

-And they become better business leaders too – learning to coach and mentor; develop their communication skills and their ability to manage people and projects; and extending their own network of business contacts.
+And our mentors become better business leaders too – learning to coach and mentor; developing their communication skills and their ability to manage people and projects; and extending their own network of business contacts.

 Why is this needed?

-The Red Rubber Ball Foundation has sponsored 149 children through secondary school scholarships so they can complete their education.
-These are children from disadvantaged backgrounds; some orphans, while others have lost a parent to AIDS or malaria, or who suffer illness or disability.
+The Red Rubber Ball Foundation has sponsored 237 Kenyan children through secondary school scholarships so they can complete their education.
+These are children from disadvantaged backgrounds; some orphans, while others have lost a parent to AIDS or malaria, or have a parent who suffers with illness or disability.
 All are too poor to afford the ‘luxury’ of education and would not be in school without our support.